PeterFa/PyTradeLib/doc/talib.rst

 TA-Lib integration
 ==================

-The **pyalgotrade.talibext.indicator** module provides integration with Python wrapper for TA-Lib (http://mrjbq7.github.com/ta-lib/) to enable calling TA-Lib functions directly with :class:`pyalgotrade.dataseries.DataSeries` or :class:`pyalgotrade.dataseries.BarDataSeries` instances instead of numpy arrays.
+The **pytradelab.talibext.indicator** module provides integration with Python wrapper for TA-Lib (http://mrjbq7.github.com/ta-lib/) to enable calling TA-Lib functions directly with :class:`pytradelab.dataseries.DataSeries` or :class:`pytradelab.dataseries.BarDataSeries` instances instead of numpy arrays.

-If you're familiar with the **talib** module, then using the **pyalgotrade.talibext.indicator** module should be straightforward.
+If you're familiar with the **talib** module, then using the **pytradelab.talibext.indicator** module should be straightforward.
 When using **talib** standalone you do something like this: ::

     import numpy